rlf-arlut/tmrg/doc/source/triplication.rst

    // tmrg triplicate netName
    // tmrg do_not_triplicate netName

-The first directive specifies the default behavior for the whole module.
+The first directive specifies the default behavior for the entire module.
-The default behavior can be changed for individual nets using directives from line 2 and 3.
+The default behavior can be changed for individual nets using directives from lines 2 and 3.

 Let us consider simple combinatorial module: